seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 dining-chambers.

 **FALSTAFF**
-Glasses, glasses is the only drinking: and for thy
-walls, a pretty slight drollery, or the story of
-the Prodigal, or the German hunting in water-work,
-is worth a thousand of these bed-hangings and these
-fly-bitten tapestries.
-Let it be ten pound, if thou
-canst.
 Come, an 'twere not for thy humours, there's
 not a better wench in England.
 Go, wash thy face,
 and draw the action.
 Come, thou must not be in
 this humour with me; dost not know me? come, come, I